EOSIO/taurus-node/docs/00_install/01_build-from-source/02_manual-build/00_eosio-taurus-dependencies.md

 * bzip2, zlib
 * etc.

-Scripts are provided for preparing the dependencies.
-Please check the `/scripts/` directory under the repository root.
+Some helper scripts are provided for preparing the dependencies.
+Please check the [`/scripts/` directory](../../../../scripts/) under the repository root.